No one can prepare you for the inexplicable heartbreak that accompanies grief.

 After getting angry with someone, you might start to feel guilty for ever having exploded at that person, only further angering you.

 Since everybody mourns differently, there are different types of depression associated with grief.

 The first type of depression is characterized predominantly by feelings of sadness and regret.
 You focus more on how much you miss that person, how much everything is going to cost, how you're depression is affecting others around you - and you find yourself in desperate need for reassurance and sympathy.

 The second type is more private; a person who is grieving might not outwardly cry, but inside, they may be torn up.
 Instead of feeling sadness and regret, though, you might use this time to separate yourself from your loved ones; almost as an act of closure.

 As you're grieving, you will feel more vulnerable and helpless than ever before.
 As such, it's natural to try to regain control of the situation by playing out different ways you could have responded:

 Unfortunately, not everyone who grieves reaches the final stage of acceptance.
 It's very normal for you to get stuck in any of the previously listed phases and spend the rest of your life angry or depressed over your loss.

-The Virtual Therapist Network has a wide range of professional online therapists who are trained and experienced in managing grief and can provide you the online therapy you need in the comfort and privacy of your own home.
+The Virtual Therapist Network has a wide range of professional grief counselors who are trained and experienced in grief and can provide you the online therapy you need in the comfort and privacy of your own home.